GaborSzalay/thesisApp/README.md

 * Admin could create/modify/delete it.
 * Teacher has to provide at least one or more kind of course when she would like to create a thesis.
 * Student has to choose from the available kind of courses when he makes a registration on the site.
 This means he will be just able to see theses by the given course.
-* Will be able to modify later by the own teacher.
+* Courses of a thesis Will be able to modify later by the own teacher.

 ### Title and description of the thesis on two different languages ###